 Your learning will be based at our Lansdowne Campus or at our Portsmouth sub-campus, while clinical placements will be in a variety of places within Dorset and Somerset, in order to provide the necessary breadth of experience.
 This will involve some travel, and may require you to find short-term accommodation in order to participate in block placements.
 Although your term time address and method of transport are taken into consideration when allocating your placements there is an expectation that all students will have to travel up to 40 miles to reach their placements.
 Due to the more rural nature of some of the placements you may be required to travel further.

-Each of our NHS-funded training courses contains a significant amount of placement experience, with this often being undertaken in outlying areas rather than solely in towns/cities.
+This course contains a significant amount of placement experience, with this often being undertaken in outlying areas rather than solely in towns/cities.
 You need to consider this when making your application and be clear about what you will be undertaking.
 If your placement locality is to be assigned for the full length of the course, i.e. for Nursing, Midwifery and ODP, you will need to consider the realities of training within that geographical area and be specific about which would be suitable for you – whilst being flexible may in some circumstances increase your chances of success, being unrealistic will lead to problems.
 Don't forget to ensure that you take note of the locality you have been assigned when you receive your offer letter and arrange your accommodation accordingly.

 You can find out more about our placement locations here.

 Background & experience

 For Midwifery, we are looking for applicants who: